Bjerrum Pairs in Ionic Solutions: a Poisson-Boltzmann Approach: Dielectric constant and screening length

 In order to explore this possibility, we examine the derivative of $\keff^2$ with respect to $\phi$ \be \frac{1}{\keff^2}\frac{\partial \keff^2}{\partial \phi}=\frac{1}{n_s} \frac{\partial n_s}{\partial \phi}-\frac{1}{\eeff}\frac{\partial \eeff}{\partial \phi}. \ee The first term on the right-hand-side of Eq.~(\ref{eq16a}) describes whether the free-ion concentration increases or reduces with $\phi$.
 According to Sec.~\ref{bulk_concentration}, it is positive for $\phi<1/2$ and negative for $\phi>1/2$.
 The second term, on the other hand, depends on whether ions induce a dielectric decrement or increment.
 As described above, this greatly depends on how large is the ion-pair dipole in comparison to the solvent dipole.

-Below, we distinguish between the two cases, $p<p_w$ and $p>p_w$, and examine the behavior of $\eeff(\phi)$ and $\keff(\phi)$ for both cases.
-For this sake, we broaden the scope of our discussion to a general solvent rather than focusing exclusively on water.
+Below, we distinguish between the two cases, $p<p_w$ and $p>p_w$, and examine the behavior of $\eeff(\phi)$ and $\keff(\phi)$ for both cases. \ra{For aqueous solutions, $p<p_w$ due to the high dielectric constant of water.
+In order to examine the $p>p_w$ scenario,} we broaden the scope of our discussion to general solvents rather than focusing exclusively on water.